dmoralis/Azure-ETL-Formula1-Project/readme.md

 **Azure Databricks** emerges as the tool behind data ingestion and transformation.
 We employ Notebooks, a dedicated Cluster, and leverage the PySpark and SQL languages to craft this transformation.
 The process unfolds as follows:

-- Data is extracted from Formula 1 files manually uploaded to the Bronze container.
+- Data is extracted from Formula 1 files that was manually uploaded to the Bronze container.
 - Column names are converted from Camel Case to Snake Case, ensuring consistency.
 - Processed data is stored in a defined schema or database, with the Silver container serving as its storage location.
 - Production-level tables are crafted, residing in a schema with the Gold container as the base location.
 The crafted tables include: